ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 a new stream of an already established transport Connection and there is no need for a connection establishment procedure.
 This, then, also means that there may not be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.
-Therefore, when the Initiate action of a Transport Service API is called without Messages being handed over, it cannot be guaranteed that the Remote Endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event might not be called upon an active Initate endpoint's Inititate.
+Therefore, when the Initiate action of a Transport Services API is called without Messages being handed over, it cannot be guaranteed that the Remote Endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event might not be called upon an active Initate endpoint's Inititate.
 Instead, calling the ConnectionReceived event could be delayed until the first Message arrives.